aekateriniz/aekateriniz/README.md

 --->
 Hi, I'm Katherine...

 I am interested in any kind of database work.
-Especially Relatonal Algebra and Relational Calculus.
+Especially Relational Algebra and Relational Calculus.
 I am currently learning SQL with C++|C|Java|Perl|Python3: Triggers.
 You can reach me at aekateriniz@gmail.com